 If we concentrate only on the precision formulas in 5S, the results are in good control.
-This will be most probably the case also in other similar detailed homogeneous price-quantity data sets.
+This will be most probably the case also in other similar detailed homogeneous price-quantity data sets, see Fig. 7 page 13.

 The most important feature in our treatment was the division of data into two, as the union of normal and special commodities, say 5N and 5S.
 Simple like that!
-In 5N all the index calculations are quite easy and traditional and it helped us to define the separation between e.g. contingently biased, freakish and excellent formulas.
-From the excellent formulas, we mentioned only a few: F, t, St, D, MV, VW.
-Some others will be introduced in the next paper (VarII = SV, TII, E, Wa, etc.), where also their merits and dis-merits will be discussed.
+In 5N all the index calculations are quite easy and traditional and it helped us to define the separation between e.g. contingently biased, freakish and superlative formulas.
+From the superlative formulas, we mentioned only a few: F, t, St, D, MV, VW.
+Some others will be introduced in the next paper and their merits and dis-merits will be discussed.
 A concrete application of these formulas in measuring welfare change in consumer theory is Vartia (1983).